 I’m sure that Jesus had watched birds do this sort of thing many times, and he had figured out that they never seemed to weary themselves doing the kind of work that humans do, and yet they somehow managed to stay alive and well.
 And Jesus had seen all the flowers, thousands of different species - the word translated ‘lilies of the field’ here actually refers to several different plants – and had been moved by their fragile beauty.
 One moment they could be standing in the field, the next they could be trampled under foot by horses or cut down by a scythe.
 Where did all this beauty come from?
 The flowers didn’t spend thousands of dollars on clothes, nor did they spend several hours a week in a tanning studio getting a good tan, or in front of a mirror putting on makeup.
 They were just themselves – beautiful, God-given, and free.

 Jesus looked around and saw all this, but he saw more than this: he didn’t only see the creation, he also saw through it to its Creator.
-There’s an old hymn that expresses this attitude well.
-Let me quote you a couple of verses from it:
+There’s an old hymn that expresses this attitude well:

 This is my Father’s world, and to my listening ears